Backdrop for Georgia mass shooting: Both gaps and progress on school safety

 But getting adults to take responsibility for children in their care continues to be a problem.

-Indeed, if school threat protocols aren’t implemented with trust and good will – and understood by all staff members – they won’t work, says Amy Klinger, co-founder of the Educator’s School Safety Network.
+Indeed, if school threat protocols aren’t implemented with trust and goodwill – and understood by all staff members – they won’t work, says Amy Klinger, co-founder of the Educator’s School Safety Network.

 Those concerns are likely not lost on those who may have been able to help Colt before he lashed out.